Tailwind CSS Visibility

 Common issues with visibility utilities arise from unintended conflicts with other layout or spacing properties.

-in a component may lead to confusion, as both attempt to hide the same element differently.
+For instance, combining invisible with hidden in a component may lead to confusion, as both attempt to hide the same element differently.
 Review your class structure to eliminate redundant or conflicting utilities to address this.

 Handle Nested Element Challenges